Manish5528/Manish5528/README.md

 - 👋 Hi, I’m @Manishparmar
 - 👀 I’m interested in Android development
 - 🌱 I’m currently learning flutter technology
-- 💞️ I’m looking to collaborate on project which based on mobile app
+- 💞️ I’m looking to collaborate with people who are currently doing projects on android app development
 - 📫 How to reach me  @manishparmar5528@gmail.com

 <!---